INTO-CPS-Association/DTaaS-examples/digital_twins/structural-monitoring/python/model-updating/README.md

 1. FS: sampling frequencies,
 1. otype: response type

+The initialization would be changed depending on the system;
+so user need to update these parameters if based on their selected system.
-The initialization of parameters needs to be provided by users and here, it is given as follows: `(how??)`
+The initialization of parameters to be provided by users are:
+`(how do users provide these - via a file, or input at terminal??)`

 1. Initial mass of the model
    m  = [1]*5
-1. Initial stiffness of the model k  = [1000]*5
+2. Initial stiffness of the model k  = [1000]*5
-1. Number of parameters will be updated in stiffness matrix PaR = np.array([1,2,4,5])
+3. Number of parameters will be updated in stiffness matrix PaR = np.array([1,2,4,5])

 The output of the code is stored in `modUpd.json` containing